gnosischain/documentation/docs/about/overview/why-gnosis-chain.md

   - Weird, experimental and novel projects
   - Dark Forest, zk experiments etc, Perpetual protocol, POAPs, HOPR
   - Where weird and quirky lives on, even as Web3 puts on a shirt and a tie and becomes more corporate
+  - A place for experimentation.
+The early days of Ethereum were more fun with artists, hackers and weirdos.

 - Community + Culture narrative
   - “The DAO Chain”, “Chain that the OGs deploy on”